-- Blogging helps you to get to the point
+- Blogging helps you make a point

 - Blogging requires you to be concise

-My background is technology enhanced learning and teaching.
+‘About Me’ Slide from my presentation at Blackboard World 2014.My background is technology enhanced learning and teaching.
 After returning to education once the children started school, I taught with computers in Adult and Community Education in the 1990’s; both getting started with ICT and using technology to teach literacy skills.
 After a time with the British Epilepsy Association where I learned how the internet can help develop communities of practice and support, I moved to the University of Lincoln where I built virtual links with partner schools and colleges in the Widening Participation Directorate.
-Since then, I’ve moved into digital education development which included teaching fully online postgraduate courses and using technology to support transition into higher education.
+Since then, I’ve moved into digital education development which included teaching postgraduate courses and a range of projects for learning and teaching enhancement.
+These included:

-After a year out, I am also taking back on my PhD and will be completing it with Professor Ale Armellini, Director of the Institute of Learning and Teaching in Higher Education at the University of Northampton.
-Taking the Community of Inquiry model, developed by Garrison and Anderson at the turn of the 21st century, my research examines its effectiveness for building online leanring expereinces.
-The model uses a tripartite structure of ‘social’, ‘cognitive’ and ‘teaching’ presences and my reserach suggests a fourth presence, a ‘digital’ presence, is missing.
-This lack of attention to individual confidence and competence with working in online environments may contribute to the low levels of VLE adoption and the dominance of digital depository models of use.
+After a year out due to moving institutions, I am also taking back control of my PhD.
+This will be completed with Professor Ale Armellini, Director of the Institute of Learning and Teaching in Higher Education at the University of Northampton.
+My doctoral research is about the digital shifts in HE since 1997 (The Dearing Report).
+It includes an analysis of the Community of Inquiry model for online learning, developed by Garrison and Anderson at the turn of the 21st century, examining its effectiveness for developing pedagogic confidence alongside digital presence and practice.
+The CoI model uses a tripartite structure of ‘social’, ‘cognitive’ and ‘teaching’ presences and my research suggests a fourth presence, the ‘digital’ presence, is only assumed when it needs to be made explicit.
+I believe the lack of direct attention to individual digital skills and literacies has been a major contribution to the mismatch between the promises of transformation and the ongoing dominance of digital depository models of use.

-Recent publications associated with the research include
+Recent publications associated with this research include: